LaunchCodeEducation/liftoff/src/modules/demo-projects/event-log/index.rst

 The first story he’ll work on will be, “As a user, I can create an account so that I can access the app.”
-The other stories are focused on logging in and out, and one can’t log in or out without and existing account, so it makes sense to start this one first.
+The other stories are focused on logging in and out, and one can’t log in or out without an existing account.
+It therefore makes sense to start this one first.
 To verify that account registration works, he’ll be able to check the database.

 Setting up account registration will require him to set up his first